๐Ÿ“…Curriculum Development

 Goal Setting

-• Vertical alignment ensures goals connect to broader educational standards and institutional mission, preventing isolated or irrelevant objectives
+• Vertical alignment ensures goals connect upward to broader educational standards and institutional mission, and downward to grade-level expectations.
+This prevents isolated or irrelevant objectives.

-• Stakeholder involvement in goal-setting increases buy-in from teachers, administrators, and community members who must support implementation
+• Stakeholder involvement in goal-setting increases buy-in from teachers, administrators, parents, and community members who must support implementation down the line.

 Content Selection

-• Alignment with objectives—every piece of content must directly serve established goals; relevance trumps tradition or convenience
+• Alignment with objectives is the top priority.
+Every piece of content must directly serve established goals.
+Relevance trumps tradition or convenience.

-• Logical sequencing organizes content to build progressively, scaffolding from foundational concepts to advanced applications
+• Logical sequencing organizes content to build progressively, scaffolding from foundational concepts to more advanced applications.
+A unit on essay writing, for instance, would sequence from thesis construction to paragraph development to revision.

-Compare: Goal Setting vs. Content Selection—goals define what learners should accomplish; content selection determines what material will help them get there.
-Misalignment between these stages is a common curriculum failure point and frequent exam topic.
+Compare: Goal Setting vs. Content Selection: goals define what learners should accomplish; content selection determines what material will help them get there.
+Misalignment between these two stages is a common curriculum failure point and a frequent exam topic.

 Design Phase: Creating the Learning Experience